huntertran/concordia-thesis-topic/justifications/ResponseCaching/ResponseCaching.md

     * All the adapted caching solutions will support the same built-in awareness of Spring-managed transactions.
     * User can switch to use any implementation of the CacheManager without changing the underline algorithm for spring-managed transaction

+**Cache Operation**

+* Strategy design pattern
+    * Each cache operations will handle the transaction differently
+    * The design pattern was modified with an abstract class between the client of the strategy and the actual invoker.
+This was to implement some pre-conditions before invoke the corresponding strategy.

 ## 2.5.
 Client side caching